 Meg is a former Tawonga camper, staff member and supervisor.
 She served on Tawonga’s summer staff from 2012-2017 in various roles including Jewish Program Assistant and for three years as our Counselor and Specialist In-Training Supervisor.
 In 2018, Meg received a Masters of Religion from Yale Divinity School and in 2016, a certificate in Jewish Education for Adolescents and Emerging Adults through Hebrew Union College – Jewish Institute of Religion.
 She is also an alumna of UCLA, Go Bruins!
 When she isn’t studying Torah or trying to create the best Jewish educational experiences, Meg loves to ride her bike, cook for her friends and family, and draw building portraits.

 Born and raised in Smithtown, NY, Mollie is thrilled to join the year-round Tawonga team!
 She has spent her career in various development and communication-related roles at the Jewish Federation of the East Bay, Ma’ase Olam and Avodah, where she also served as a corps member.
 Mollie earned a bachelor’s degree in anthropology and Jewish studies from Washington University in St. Louis and a master’s degree in non-profit management from Hebrew University.
 Growing up, she attended Camp Ramah in the Berkshires, and today loves exploring her newfound home in the Bay.
-Mollie lives in Albany with her husband, Gil, and their children Liam and Eve.
+Mollie lives in Albany with her husband, Gil, and their children Liam, Eve and Sky.

 Liz discovered Tawonga in 2015 as a counselor and continued working with campers for the next four summers, including as a Unit Head in 2018.
 She joined the year-round team in 2018 as the Office Manager and Executive Assistant.
 Liz received an Honors Bachelor degree in Sociology from Whitman College.
 She is passionate about social justice, connecting with nature and youth empowerment.
 At Whitman, Liz wrote an honors thesis that received the Ely Chertok award about Jewish Summer Camping which was heavily influenced by Tawonga!
 She presented her thesis at multiple conferences, which solidified her excitement to work for summer camping year-round.
 In her free time Liz loves to spend time outside, swim in any natural body of water possible, and cook (she won her college friends stir-fry off – watch out)!
 She is passionate about the transformative experience Camp brings to campers and staff alike and is thrilled to be on the year-round team.